UPPMAX/HPC-python/docs/day2/use_isolated_environments.md

             - do not use together with Python modules
             - install in project folder due to many files.

-.. admonition:: Documentation at the centres
+:::{admonition} Documentation at the centres
    :class: dropdown

    NSC: